easwaran/CleanData/Codebook.md

 Columns 3 to 68 (Please refer to original data set's "features_info.txt" file for detailed descriptions)
 ===============

-"tBodyAcc-mean()-X" (This is the mean of the "tBodyAcc-mean()-X" values for a subject/activity pair) "tBodyAcc-mean()-Y"
+"tBodyAcc-mean()-X" (This is the mean of the "tBodyAcc-mean()-X" values for a subject/activity pair - same comment applies to all the following variables)

+"tBodyAcc-mean()-Y"

 "tBodyAcc-mean()-Z"